-Understand and fully abide by established California State University and Cal Poly policies and applicable federal and state laws.
+Understand and fully abide by established California State University and Cal Poly policies, standards, and applicable federal and state laws.

 1203.1.1 Scope

 This policy applies to all users and all IT resources and services provided by the University to support Cal Poly’s core academic mission and to enable users to access, communicate, store, retrieve and transmit data.
-Upon initial access and annually thereafter, users must acknowledge they have read and agree to abide by the Responsible Use Policy and applicable standards.
+Upon initial access and annually thereafter, users are required to acknowledge, in accordance with campus procedures, that they have read and agree to abide by the Responsible Use Policy and applicable standards.

 Additional use policies and terms and conditions may be in place for specific campus resources or non-University resources supporting Cal Poly’s mission.
 Users must become familiar with any policies when agreeing to use such resources.